warframeblog/warframeblog/content/the-razorbacks-armada-event.md

 ---
 Hey guys and welcome to another Warframe article and The Razorback Armada event has returned or should I say the Razorback is back?<!--more-->

 Now, this is actually our own doing because it's tied into the invasion system.
 But I'm not sure which way this actually works if it if you help the Corpus they can get resources faster and they build the Razorback faster or if it's the other way around where you help the Grineer which pushes up the Corpus and they build the Razorback.
-Anyway, they finished building the Razorback and they are now in <b>Orcus Relay on Pluto</b>.
+Anyway, they finished building the Razorback and they are now in <b>Strata Relay on Earth</b>.

-## What you can get from doing The Razorback Armada event?
+## Razorback Armada Event Rewards

-There are a few things you can get from doing The Razorback Armada event.
-So, first of all, if you defeat the Razorback three times you get a free fully built potato(Orokin Catalyst) and 200 thousand credits.
+There are a few things you can get from doing **The Razorback Armada event**.
+So, first of all, if you defeat the Razorback three times you get a free fully build potato(Orokin Catalyst) and 200 thousand credits.
 And every time you defeat the Razorback and extract you get one random part for Gorgon Wraith and you can also get some cool mods.
 I managed to get myself a couple of toxin base dual stat mods which are actually not that big of a deal because Captain Vor drops them in the Void.
 But I also got one of the puncture based event mods the 120% one.
 I got the shotgun one - Breach Loader.

 <img src="https://warframeblog.com/wp-content/uploads/2018/02/Razorback-Cipher-Build-1024x576.png" title="Razorback Cipher Build Requirements" alt="What you need to build Razorback Cipher" width="750" height="422" class="alignnone size-large wp-image-929" srcset="https://warframeblog.com/wp-content/uploads/2018/02/Razorback-Cipher-Build-1024x576.png 1024w, https://warframeblog.com/wp-content/uploads/2018/02/Razorback-Cipher-Build-300x169.png 300w, https://warframeblog.com/wp-content/uploads/2018/02/Razorback-Cipher-Build-768x432.png 768w" sizes="(max-width: 750px) 100vw, 750px" />